Charly1357/quizend/README.md

 # Site Goals

-The goeal is to provide the quiz game lovers with a simple short  game
+The goal is to provide the quiz game lovers with a simple short  game